reisir/tools/pages/04.vegas-pro/masking/default.md

 You can also give it some angle (I couldn't find a way to phrase this) by dragging the anchor point with the Anchor Creation Tool.

-Finally, when your masking is done, you can play around with the settings on the left, to make it look better, or change the masking mode to negative...

 [divider/]

 ![creating a mask with the anchor creation tool](maskingexample.gif "Anime: Samurai Champloo")

+[/row]

+[row]

+Finally, when your masking is done, you can play around with the settings on the left, to make it look better using the feathering, or change the masking mode to negative...

+[divider/]

 ![options](options.png)